sestaton/p5-app-droplets/README.md

 **USAGE**

-The first time you run the tool you will be prompted for your API key, so have that ready.
+The first time you run the tool you will be prompted for your API key (there is a link to a guide for setting up this token provided above in the **ABOUT** section of this document), so have that ready.
+Note that you also need to have your ssh keys set up with DigitalOcean.
 A configuration file (called ".droplets") will be stored in your home directory so you will not be prompted again.
 Once your key is stored, you are ready to go!

  Examples: